 A more general definition of the Legendre transform of a convex function is given by

-This definition applies even when $F$ is not everywhere differentiable, and can be shown to recover the above procedure for the particular case where $C(x,y)=x\cdot y$.
-For other choices of $C$ this opens the door to so-called ``deformed'' Legendre transforms.
-Interestingly, dual functions according to these generalized Legendre transforms satisfy relationships analogous to Eq.~\eqref{eq:LLL}, but where the role of the Euclidean gradient is replaced by a `Legendre derivative' operator, which is denoted by $\text{D}_\text{L}$ and defined in Section~\ref{sec:generalized_legendre}.
-The goal of this paper is to explore the relationship between deformed Legendre transforms and non-Euclidean geometry.
-Please note that the relationships in Figure~\ref{fig:model2} still hold for deformed Legendre transforms if the gradient is deformed as well, as explained in the following sections.
+This definition applies even when $F$ is not everywhere differentiable, and recovers the above procedure for the case where $C(x,y)=x\cdot y$.
+For other choices of $C$, this opens the door to so-called ``deformed'' Legendre transforms, which play an important role in optimal transport theory~\cite{villani2009optimal}.
+Interestingly, dual functions according to these generalized Legendre transforms satisfy relationships analogous to Equation~\eqref{eq:LLL}, but where the role of the Euclidean gradient is replaced by a `Legendre derivative' operator $\text{D}_\text{L}$, which is formally defined in Section~\ref{sec:generalized_legendre}.
+The goal of this paper is to explore the implications of such deformations of the Legendre transforms for physical systems.

-\section{Legendre transform in information geometry}
+\section{Legendre Transform in Information Geometry}

 In this section we present the key role of the Legendre transform in statistical manifolds.
-For this purpose, Section~\ref{sec:dual_geometry} first introduces necessary background about information geometry to the unfamiliar reader.
-Then, Section~\ref{sec:dually_flat_geometry} explains how the standard Legendre transform naturally describe the geometry of dually-flat spaces, which are associated with the Kullback-Leiver divergence and the Shannon entropy.
-Building on this, Section~\ref{sec:divergences_as_tools_geometries} then presents how other divergences lead to more general geometries, and Section~\ref{sec:generalized_legendre} develops how generalized Legendre transforms are a natural way to build and describe curved manifolds.
+For this purpose, Section~\ref{sec:dual_geometry} first introduces the necessary background about information geometry to the unfamiliar reader.
+Then, Section~\ref{sec:dually_flat_geometry} explains how the standard Legendre transform describes the geometry of dually flat spaces, which are naturally associated with the Kullback--Leibler divergence and the Shannon entropy.
+Building on this, Section~\ref{sec:divergences_as_tools_geometries} then presents how other divergences lead to more general geometries, and Section~\ref{sec:generalized_legendre} develops how generalized Legendre transforms are a natural way to build and describe them.
 Please note that hereafter we use Einstein's summation convention for convenience of the notation.

-\subsection{The dual structure of statistical manifolds}
+\subsection{The Dual Structure of Statistical Manifolds}